neuralism/data-structures/README.md

 }
 ```

 But before we place `request()` and `fs.writeFileSync()` into the function, we first need to generate the file title so that we can add it into the read and write file path.
-We can use the loop index that has been passed into the function to help us define the file title (with leading zero) using the ternary operator:
+We can use the iterator that has been passed into the function to help us define the file title (with leading zero) using the ternary operator:

 ```js
 var fileTitle = index < 9 ? 'm0' + (index + 1) : 'm' + (index + 1); // 'm01' to 'm10'